 The Critical Monitoring Questions are organized under 12 Research Themes:

-Projects that address multiple EMC’s Research Themes and Critical Monitoring Questions within a given theme will generally be ranked higher than those that only address a single theme and critical monitoring question, particularly if the projects align with the EMC’s prioritized Critical Monitoring Questions (CMQs) for the funding year.
-Up to six prioritized CMQs are determined by vote amongst the current EMC members at the beginning of each calendar year.
+Projects that address multiple EMC’s Research Themes and CMQs will generally score higher than those that only address a single theme and/or Critical Monitoring Question (CMQ).
+Up to six prioritized CMQs are determined by vote of the current EMC members at the beginning of each calendar year, and projects that address a prioritized CMQ may be scored more highly than those that do not address a prioritized CMQ.

-While any compelling research that addresses EMC Research Themes and/or CMQs are eligible for funding, the EMC has identified FOUR (4) priority thematic questions for Fiscal Year (FY) 2024/25 funding:
+While any compelling research that addresses EMC Research Themes and/or CMQs are eligible for funding, the EMC has prioritized FOUR (4) CMQs for Fiscal Year (FY) 2025/26:

-Are the FPRs and associated regulations effective in…
+Are the FPRs and related regulations effective in…

 … managing WLPZs to reduce or minimize potential fire behavior and rate of spread?
 (Question 1h)